Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Events.md

 To achieve this we do the following:

 - Padding bytes use same byte as EventType to increase repeated bytes.
+    - For >=3 bytes.
+    - ZStandard does not compress duplicates shorter than 3 bytes well.
-- EventType(s) have forms with multiple lengths (to minimize unused bytes).
+- EventType(s) have forms with multiple lengths.
+- The same byte should not be repeated twice.

+- Use as many opcodes as possible.
+    - Any unused opcodes is wasted space, don't be afraid to add more.
+    - The format can always have a breaking change up until final release.

-## Event Ranges
+## Opcode Distribution

-The payload size is determined by the 2 high bits of the event type.
+!!! info "The opcode distribution is arbitrary."

+    And may be subject to change between versions up until final release (although unlikely).

+    However backwards compatibility in the library will always be maintained.

+A non-arbitrary optimization was previously considered in the form:

 | Sequence | Size |
 | -------- | ---- |